Airat Ichmouratov: Tribute to Quebec

-In 2021, Ichmouratov composed Overture "The Bewitched Canoe" op.70, inspired by folk story "La Chasse-galerie", which is a well-known French-Canadian tale depicting lumberjacks from camps operating around the Gatineau River.
+In 2021, Ichmouratov composed Overture "The Bewitched Canoe" op.70, inspired by folk story "La Chasse-galerie", which is a well-known French-Canadian tale about lumberjacks working in camps along the Gatineau River.
 In this story, the lumberjacks strike a deal with the devil, portraying a variant of the Wild Hunt.
-The most famous rendition of this tale was penned by Honoré Beaugrand (1848–1906).
+The most famous version of the story was written by Honoré Beaugrand (1848–1906).
 The tale made its appearance in a book of French-Canadian folktales titled "Legends of French Canada" by Edward C. Woodley.
 The book was originally published in 1931 and later republished in 1938.

 Overture was premiered by Longueuil Symphony Orchestra in December 2021 and in August 2023 it was conducted by Alain Trudel and the National Academy Orchestra of Canada.